kantemadhusudhan/Text-Summarization-project/README.md

 To get started with the project, clone the repository and install the necessary dependencies:

-bash
+'''bash
 git clone https://github.com/yourusername/text-summarization-project.git
 cd text-summarization-project
-pip install -r requirements.txt
+pip install -r requirements.txt'''

 ## How It Works